shift-up/Web-Dev-Fundamentals/Unit1/Module0/Mini-Project0.1/README.md

 ## Project Instructions

-1. Go to https://github.com/shift-up/ and find the repository with your own name on it.
+1. If you aren't in your own personal repository with in the Shift Up organization already, go to https://github.com/shift-up/ and find the repository with your own name on it.
 Ex: `noah-passalacqua`

+1. Navigate to the **Unit 1 Module 0 Mini-Project0.1** directory.
+(Same directory this README is in)

 1. Create a new branch called `mini-project0.1`.